dakotamm/research_blog/_posts/2022-10-17-ramping-up.md

 1. Continue to familiarize myself with pandas/general python/LO - I got "Python for Data Analysis"!
 2. Review SQL (I've used it before but it's been awhile).
 3. Work on 1-pager for KC review meeting (incorporate Baltic Sea examples of direction from Science of Salish Sea workshop) - FYI I won't be able to attend the meeting given YCSECA conference! :(
+4. Review Ben's Jupiter Notebook with various data sources.
-4. Work on academic year plan for review.
+5. Work on academic year plan for review.